-Concept Designer and Organizer in collaboration with Scientists John LaCava and Dmitry Alexeev
+Concept Designer and Organizer in collaboration with Scientist Dr. John LaCava

 ART/SCI NEXUS is an independent platform that enables curiosity within and between the humanities, arts, and sciences, introducing professionals and the public to new creative modes of thinking.
 As these disciplines are epistemologically diverse, the transgression of their borders and expansion of their frontiers could allow for new forms of scientific research and artistic practice to develop.